PreetMangat/Hands-On-Machine-Learning/Chapter 1/Answers.md

 #### Question 8 - Would you frame the problem of spam detection as a supervised learning problem, or an unsupervised learning problem?

+I would frame the problem of spam detection as a supervised learning problem.
+This is because the training data for a model in this domain would have to be labelled (spam, or not spam), as this is a classification problem.

 #### Question 9 - What is an online learning system?

 #### Question 10 - What is out-of-core learning?